-The average bathroom remodel isn’t cheap.
-Some average bathroom remodel costs for Atlanta are:
+The average bathroom remodel isn’t cheap:

-So if you’ve got a more modest budget—say $5,000 or less—does that mean you can’t remodel your bathroom?
+So, if you’ve got a more modest budget—say $5,000 or less—does that mean you can’t remodel your bathroom?
 Not necessarily.
 You’ll just have to get a little more creative with how you use your funds.
 (For example, this bathroom remodel was done for just $439!)

 And that’s what this article is for: to help you find some ingenious ways to scale back your bathroom remodel budget without sacrificing your grand vision.
 You don’t have to do all of these things; they’re meant as ideas to help you make your budget work.